tasket/wyng-backup/README.md

 ...restores a volume called 'vm-work-private' to 'myfile.img' in the current folder.
 Its possible to specify any valid file path or block device such as '/dev/vgname/vm-work-private'.
-In the latter case, the LVM volume will be automatically created if the configured volume group matches the save-to path.
+In the latter case, the LVM volume will be automatically created if the configured volume group matches the save path.

 Resizing is automatic if the path is a logical volume or regular file.
-For any `--save-to` target, Wyng will try to discard old data before saving.
+For any save target, Wyng will try to discard old data before saving.

 _Emergency and Recovery situations:_ The `--from` option may be used to receive from any Wyng archive that is not currently configured in the current